Core focus SDGs

 SDG 13 | Climate action

+FMO steers its investments towards SDG 13.
 Tackling climate change has been central to our strategy since we adopted our 2050 vision in 2013.
-FMO’s ambition is to align its investment portfolio with a 1.5֯ pathway.
-One way to support this ambition is to grow our Green portfolio, which is aimed at reducing greenhouse gas emissions, increasing resource efficiency, preserving and growing natural capital, and supporting climate adaptation.
-FMO labels investments to capture whether, and the extent to which they contribute towards climate action.
+FMO’s ambition is to align its investment portfolio with a 1.5-degree pathway.
+One way to support this ambition is to grow our Green portfolio, which is aimed at reducing GHG emissions, increasing resource efficiency, preserving and growing natural capital, and supporting climate adaptation.
+FMO labels its investments to capture whether, and the extent to which, they contribute towards climate action.

-Measuring and reporting the greenhouse gas (GHG) emissions linked to FMO’s activities and investments provides insights into our climate impact and how to steer on climate in the future.
+Measuring and reporting the GHG emissions linked to FMO’s activities and investments provides insights into our positive and negative climate-related impact and how to steer our investments towards more positive impact in the future.

-Absolute GHG emissions from FMO’s own operations: the emissions associated with heating and electricity used in our office buildings as well as personnel travel.
-These are naturally much smaller than our financed absolute emissions but show what steps we are taking to reduce our own direct footprint.
+Absolute GHG emissions from FMO’s own operations associated with heating and electricity used in our office buildings as well as staff travel.
+These are naturally much smaller than our financed absolute emissions but show what steps we are taking to reduce our operational footprint.

-Financed absolute GHG emissions: the emissions generated through our investments, for example the emissions of agricultural activities at a financed cattle farm.
-These emissions, which we are reporting for the first time in this annual report, give an understanding of our portfolio’s overall climate impact and the opportunity to reduce such emissions to align with a 1.5º pathway.
+Financed absolute GHG emissions generated through our investments.
+These emissions give an understanding of our portfolio’s overall climate impact and the opportunity to reduce such emissions.

-Financed avoided GHG emissions: the emissions avoided through our investments, for example through the power production of a new solar park.
+Financed avoided GHG emissions as a result of our investments, for example through the power production of a new solar park.
 These emissions quantify our contributions to climate change mitigation activities, which cannot be fully captured by absolute emissions.
-For example, a museum and a solar park might both have low absolute emissions, but the solar park additionally supports climate change mitigation by avoiding emissions of fossil fuel fired power plants.
+For example, a museum and a solar park might both have low absolute emissions, but the solar park supports climate change mitigation by avoiding emissions of fossil fuel fired power plants.

-We report on scopes 1, 2 and 3 in line with the GHG Protocol.
-Scope 1 relates to direct emissions resulting from the activities of an organization or under their control (e.g. from the use of gas by an office or gas burning of a power plant); scope 2 relates to indirect emissions from electricity used by an organization; scope 3 relates to all other indirect emissions related to, for instance, business travel or construction.
+We report on absolute emissions scopes 1, 2 and 3 in line with the GHG Protocol.
+Scope 1 relates to direct emissions resulting from the activities of an organization or under their control (e.g. a power plant burning gas); scope 2 relates to indirect emissions from energy (electricity, heat and steam) used by an organization; scope 3 relates to all other indirect emissions in the value chain related to, for instance, business travel or purchased goods and services.

 Absolute GHG emissions from FMO’s own operations

-The carbon footprint of FMO's own operations amounted to 1,309 tCO2e (2019: 5,865 tCO2e).
-Scope 1 emissions amounted to 299 tCO2e, which came from cars leased for use by FMO employees.
-Scope 2 emissions amounted to 28 tCO2e connected to the use of heating that FMO obtains through district heating networks.
+The carbon footprint of FMO's own operations amounted to 420 tCO2e (2020: 1,309 tCO2e).
+Scope 1 emissions amounted to 96 tCO2e, which came from cars leased for use by FMO employees.
+Scope 2 emissions amounted to 30 tCO2e connected to district heating that FMO obtains for its head office.
 Scope 2 emissions related to the use of electricity were equal to zero since FMO purchases electricity from renewable sources.
-Scope 3 emissions amounted to 982 tCO2e, which came mainly from staff travel.
-As we serve customers around the world, 72% of our own emissions resulted from air travel.
-The impact of COVID-19 led to reduced staff travel and office use, which has significantly lowered our carbon footprint compared to last year.
-We made further progress to lower the emissions from our own operations through the renovation of our office in The Hague, which focused on renewable products and emissions reductions.
-FMO offsets the remaining emissions by investing in a VCS REDD+ certified forest conservation project in Brazil.
+Scope 3 emissions amounted to 294 tCO2e, mainly from staff travel.
+As we serve customers around the world, 63% of our own emissions resulted from air travel.
+The impact of COVID-19 led to reduced staff travel and office use, which has significantly lowered our carbon footprint compared to pre-COVID years.
+We made further progress to lower the emissions from our own operations through the renovation of our office in The Hague.
+FMO offsets the remaining emissions by investing in VCS REDD+ certified forestry credits.

 Financed absolute GHG emissions